 A growing trend within the food and beverage manufacturing industry has been a focus on providing finished products developed from natural, non-synthetic ingredients in order to address consumer demand for organic products.
 Certain seasoning and dressing manufacturers have followed suit to offer condiments, sauces and other merchandise that is labeled as organic.
 However, producing organic items requires additional commitments to maintaining compliance, including addressing further FDA requirements as well as those of the United States Department of Agriculture (USDA).

 The USDA oversees products with organic labeling according to the provisions in the National Organic Program (NOP).
 Food and beverage processors marketing organic products must be certified in using ingredients from authentic sources and are also required to maintain operational records pertaining to their management of organic resources for several years after.
-Utilizing the reporting and data traceability features of Enterprise Management allows you to fulfill these requirements by compiling all relevant information within an easily accessible database.
+Utilizing the reporting and data traceability features of Sage X3 allows you to fulfill these requirements by compiling all relevant information within an easily accessible database.

 4. Product Quality